tgaspar/linux-fe/docs/workshop/process-management.md

 Sometimes there are processes running in the background that were not started by us or they were started in a different terminal.
 In those cases, we cannot access them by by `fg` and simply stop them with a `Ctrl+C`.

-Before proceeding, start `gedit` with the trailing `&` so you put it runs in the background:
+Before proceeding, start `gedit` with the trailing `&` so it runs in the background:
 ```
 $ gedit &
 ```